 WebMD Medical Reference

 It takes time and patience to learn the best way to use your hearing aid.
 Expectations often are too high: hearing aids will not restore normal hearing or eliminate background noise.
 Adjusting to a hearing aid is a slow process of learning to listen in different environments and getting used to hearing different sounds.
-Try to become familiar with hearing aids under relaxed circumstances for only a few hours at a time.
+Try to become familiar with them under relaxed circumstances for only a few hours at a time.
 Your audiologist can recommend learning programs that suit your individual needs.

 Become skilled at using your hearing aid.
 Learn how to use it and how to clean it.
 Practice inserting and removing it.